Cristina Lugo, LCSW

 “Things change.
 We’re a river of change, and if we try to hold on, what we end up getting is rope burn.
 It’s a kind of recipe for suffering.
 If instead, we accept the fact that everything changes and discover that we can float, that we can surf rather than try to stop the waves, then our life becomes more responsive.
 It becomes more of a dance and there’s a tremendous joy that comes in it.” - Dr. Jack Kornfield

-As we walk through life collecting experiences, relationships and hardships along the way, we may land in places of struggle and personal suffering.
-Whether you are trying to keep up with a changing world, facing adversity or social inequality, or still healing wounds from the past, I am ready to join you on this journey to help you find the path of inner growth and transformation.
+As we walk through life collecting experiences, relationships, and hardships along the way, we may land in places of struggle and personal suffering.
+Whether you are trying to keep up with a changing world, facing adversity or social inequality, or still healing wounds from the past, I am ready to join you on this path to find inner growth and transformation.

-I’ve worked with clients in both English and Spanish in a wide array of settings, such as a women’s detention center, schools, homes, treatment and drop-in centers and community clinics.
-I am strongly influenced by my work in the community.
-I’ve founded multiple community groups, participated in social justice campaigns and fundraising efforts, written and presented workshops, and supported causes to strengthen and empower my community.
-I look forward to using my experiences in my work with all clients to inspire transformation and growth.
-I believe that self-liberation is within reach for all of us.
+I’ve worked with clients in both English and Spanish in a wide array of settings, such as a women’s detention center, schools, homes, treatment and drop-in centers, and public mental health clinics.
+I am strongly influenced by my work in the community as an organizer as well, as I wholeheartedly believe that mental health is inextricably tied to community.
+I look forward to bringing my diverse experiences and expertise to my work with you to inspire transformation and growth.
+Self-liberation is within reach for all of us.